ankane/shorts/Anonymizing-IPs.md

 # Anonymizing IPs in Ruby

 With the [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) just around the corner, here are two useful ways to protect your users’ IP addresses.

-Both support IPv4 and IPv6.
+Both support IPv4 and IPv6, and are included in the [ip_anonymizer](https://github.com/ankane/ip_anonymizer) gem.

 ## Masking